 The African Film Database is a collaborative digital project that seeks to create a catalog of films from and about the continent of Africa.
-As a rapidly growing field, the cinema of Africa can be viewed as a vessel within which the history of colonialism, decolonization, artistic and literary emergence as well as a space of resistance is contained.
+As a prolific and constantly evolving field, the study of African film also becomes a point of entry into the history of colonialism and decolonization, artistic and literary emergences, spaces of resistance, innovative cinematic practices, and global conditions of production and distribution.

 This database has three goals: